Tea in the United Kingdom: Today

 In 2003 DataMonitor reported that regular tea-drinking in the United Kingdom was declining.
 There was a 10.25 per cent decline in the purchase of normal teabags in Britain between 1997 and 2002.
 Sales of ground coffee also fell during the same period.
 Britons were instead drinking health-orientated beverages, like fruit or herbal teas, consumption of which increased 50 per cent from 1997 to 2002.
 A further unexpected statistic is that the sales of decaffeinated tea and coffee fell faster than the sale of more common varieties during this period.
 Declining tea sales were matched by an increase in espresso sales.
-Nevertheless, tea remains an extremely popular drink and is still ingrained in British culture and society.
+Nevertheless, tea remains popular and is still ingrained in British culture and society.

 The first locally grown tea, from Tregothnan in Cornwall, was harvested in 2005.
 By 2019, the plantation produced 20 tonnes of tea annually.